chenxiaoxi729/EC601-Homework2/README.md

 # MyApplication
-This is the EC601 Homework2
+This is the EC601 Homework2, my first Android Application
-First Hello World Android Application